newrelic/newrelic_java_wikipedia_plugin/README.md

 6. Wait a few minutes for New Relic to begin processing the data sent from your agent.
 6. Login into your New Relic account at http://newrelic.com and click on `Wikipedia` on the left hand nav bar to start seeing your Wikipedia metrics

+## New Relic Platform Installer (Beta)

+The New Relic Platform Installer (NPI) is a simple, lightweight command line tool that helps you easily download, configure and manage New Relic Platform Plugins.
+If you're interested in participating in our public beta, simply go to [our forum category](https://discuss.newrelic.com/category/platform-plugins/platform-installer-beta) and checkout the ['Getting Started' section](https://discuss.newrelic.com/t/getting-started-for-the-platform-installer-beta/842).
+If you have any questions, concerns or feedback, please do not hesitate to reach out through the forums as we greatly appreciate your feedback!

+Once you've installed the NPI tool, run the following command:

+	./npi install com.newrelic.examples.wikipedia

 Source Code
 -----------